Picture this situation at school or university.

 A liberal arts education requires countless hours of reading at home, in the library and pretty much anywhere else.
 It best fits anyone who can withstand days in solitary exploration of complex ideas through reading and reflection.

-Liberal arts colleges also often design their classes to be small, creating more comfortable and engaging learning environments for introverts, and allowing for meaningful discussions and relationships with their peers.
+Liberal arts colleges often design their classes to be small, creating more comfortable and engaging learning environments for introverts, which allows for meaningful discussions and relationships with their peers.
 It’s truly one of the best degrees for introverts out there.

 Graduates of this degree will often find themselves working as a: